How to configure the Moderne CLI to work with internal tools

 Create a directory somewhere on your machine where you'd like the CLI to clone the repositories to.
 Then navigate to that directory, copy the repos.csv file to it, and run the following command:

-mod git sync csv . repos.csv
+mod git sync csv . repos.csv --with-sources

 Step 9: Build your repositories